dnblank123/PAKCPP/README.md

 # TODO
 - Rewrite for better code
-- Use ZSTD for more high ratio compression
+- ~Use ZSTD for more high ratio compression~ cant
 - GUI (ImGUI) for practice.

 <br/>